4mbilal/RPiDev_VR/README.md

 # RPiDev_VR
-Streams stereo video to Android-based VR goggles and receives headtracking signals to actuate the servos
+1- Streams stereo video to Android-based VR goggles and receives headtracking signals to actuate the servos.
+2- Detects custom objects using Squeezenet-SVM detector.
+See Matlab script.
+3- Tested on both Raspbery Pi and Jetson Nano.
+Raspberry struggles while Jetson comfortably works at >10fps.

 ## *Acknowledgements*: